-It is evident that by obtaining such maximum, one is able to extract the critical pressure and the horizon radius (volume) at the same time.
-Therefore, it helps to save more times for calculations.
-It is worthwhile to mention that for obtaining the new relation for pressure, one can use $ \left( \frac{\partial ^{2}H}{\partial S^{2}}\right) $ instead of $\left( \frac{\partial T}{\partial S}\right) $, where $H$ is enthalpy of the system.
-The maximum is where system acquires phase transition (the maximum indicates the critical values of system).
-On the other hand, the thermodynamical concepts indicate that for the pressures smaller than the critical one, two critical volumes exist in which phase transition takes place between them.
-As for the pressures larger than the critical pressure, no phase transition exists.
-We see that due to the existence of critical pressure at the maximum of this relation, such property is preserved in this method and all the possible critical points and their corresponding ranges are obtained.
-Furthermore, using the new relation for the pressure and replacing it in the usual equation of state, one can obtain a new relation for the temperature which is free of pressure.
-The same could be done regarding the enthalpy, internal energy and Gibbs free energy which leads to new relations which are only volume dependent.
-In order to elaborate the efficiency of the new method, in what follows, we give two typical but general examples in the context of usual thermodynamics and black hole thermodynamics.
+It is evident that by finding a maximum, one is able to extract the critical pressure and the horizon radius (volume) at the same time.
+It is worth mentioning that to obtain the relation for pressure one can use $ \left( \frac{\partial ^{2}H}{\partial S^{2}}\right) _{P}$ instead of $\left( \frac{\partial T}{\partial S}\right) _{P}$, where $H$ is the enthalpy of the system.
+The maximum is where the system acquires a phase transition (the maximum indicates the critical values for a system).
+On the other hand, thermodynamical concepts indicate that for pressures smaller than the critical one, two critical volumes exist between which a phase transition takes place.
+For pressures larger than the critical pressure, no phase transition exists.
+We see that due to the existence of critical pressure at the maximum of this relation, such a property is preserved in our method, and all possible critical points and their corresponding ranges are obtained.
+Furthermore, using the new relation for pressure, and replacing it in the usual equation of state, one can obtain a new relation for temperature, which is free of pressure.
+The same can be done for enthalpy, internal energy or Gibbs free energy, which leads to new relations which are only volume dependent.
+In order to elaborate the efficiency of the presented method, we give in what follows two typical but general examples in the context of the usual thermodynamics and black hole thermodynamics.